Nov 24, 2021 - Atlanta, GA

-- CREATE-X – a Georgia Tech initiative to instill entrepreneurial confidence in students and empower them to launch successful startups.
+CREATE-X is a Georgia Tech initiative to instill entrepreneurial confidence in students and empower them to launch successful startups.
 The broader goal of this initiative is to provide the knowledge, skills, abilities, and experiences that will give Georgia Tech graduates the confidence to create their own future and confidently pursue entrepreneurial opportunities.